American Ambassador Speaks about the Sri Lankan Ethnic Conflict (Civil War)

 Let the Sri Lankan Government and the Sinhala majority show their commitment to a united Sri Lanka where everyone, irrespective of religion or race, is equal, by removing the special status afforded to Buddhism in the proposed constitution.
 Then the Tamil people will realize that the Sri Lankan Government and the Sinhala majority are sincere and will drop their demand for an independent homeland where they can live in peace as first class citizens.

-I request the Ambassador to use the considerable influence United States has with Sri Lanka and in the international forums to convince the Sri Lankan Government to drop the special status given to Buddhism in the proposed constitution.
+I request the Ambassador to use the considerable influence United States of America (USA) has with Sri Lanka and in the international forums to convince the Sri Lankan Government to drop the special status given to Buddhism in the proposed constitution.
 If the Sri Lankan Government refuses to do so, may I request the American Government to recognize the legitimacy of the independence struggle of the Tamil people!

 All we want is equality; but if not equality, then, independence.